Ozzie Albies Preview, Player Props: Braves vs. Rockies

-Ozzie Albies -- batting .319 in his past 10 games -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Peter Lambert on the mound, on August 29 at 8:40 PM ET.
+On Wednesday, Ozzie Albies (coming off going 2-for-5) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 8:40 PM ET.

-He had a hitless performance in his last game (0-for-6) against the Rockies.
+He racked up two hits (going 2-for-5) in his most recent appearance against the Rockies.

 Ozzie Albies Game Info & Props vs. the Rockies